-Washtenaw County town hall meeting on race, policing is a ‘good start’
+Washtenaw Co. town hall on policing is a ‘good start’

 Ypsilanti — Deadly encounters between minorities and police officers nationwide have grabbed headlines, sparked protests and raised concerns in Metro Detroit.